 Morgan is worried about her Dad, he seemed extra stressed this morning, and I tell her it is wearing on us all and he wants it over.
 Morgan assures me that she is fine.
 She feels safe as long as she is in the house.
 That actually for her the worst part is driving up the street, once she is in the front door she feels like everything is OK.

-Today is October 28, 2012 – Another weekend has been spent with lists and timelines and more evidence – more then I ever thought we would have about Morgan’s death.
-The order to bring it out and through which communication medium was a big decision today.
+Today is October 28, 2012 – Another weekend has been spent with lists, timelines and more evidence – more then I ever thought we would have about Morgan’s death.
+The order to bring it all out, and through which communication medium, was a big decision today.
 Last year after our meetings in Los Angeles we had a very ambitious plan that has now been scaled back.
 Raising awareness is still our biggest goal, and our most successful to date.
 Justice for Morgan is still very problematic.
-We know what happened to her, that she never really stood a chance in her last 24 hrs of life, but presenting what we know and preserving the possibility of eventual prosecution is not at all so easy as I would have thought.
+We know what happened to her, that she never really stood a chance in her last 24 hrs of life, but presenting what we know and preserving the possibility of eventual prosecution is not at all so easy, as I would have thought.
 I miss my little girl so much and I want to do what is right, so waiting for a few more decisions this week will be something I can do.
-Steve and I have had so many offers for help that we are humbled by the love and understanding that Morgan was able to spread in the world.
-We pray for the strength to do justice to what she accomplished in her lifetime.
+Steve and I have had so many offers for help that we are humbled by the love and understanding that Morgan’s story was able to spread in the world.
+We pray for the strength to do justice to what she had already accomplished in her lifetime.

-The chatter on our tipline about stalkers being cornered, and stopped by the lessons we learned and that are being shared is very satisfying.
-Morgan’s stalker was a very talented individual, helped by many other individuals.
-This was a difficult combination to correctly fight.
-It has been more that satisfying for Steve and I that methods we employed that were useless for us, have been very successful for others.
+The chatter on our tipline about stalkers being cornered, and stopped by the lessons we learned and that are being shared with us is very satisfying.
+Morgan’s stalker was a very talented individual, in a sick sort of way, and reading about what happened to Morgan has actually helped many other individuals.
+It has been more than satisfying for Steve and I, that methods we employed that were useless for us, have been very successful for others.
 And have so changed the perceptions of how to correctly confront your stalker for so many others.
-It is not the end I had hoped for when Morgan was still alive, but now I gladly take it, for the memory of Morgan and for all of those it is helping.
+It is not the end I had hoped for when Morgan was still alive, but now I gladly take it, in the memory of Morgan and for all of those it is helping.
 But this doesn’t mean we are giving up – NEVER!
 And I am still very confident that a law enforcement agency will step up to the plate and take over this investigation.
 Thank you all for so many signatures to our petition to the Governor of Colorado – we will continue to take signatures (only 300 left to go) and then we will be presenting it to him.

 Tessi babysitting Wylah so Morgan can get some sleep